-The first step is to allow your guinea pig to get to know you and you can accomplish that by daily keeping your hand on or in their cage for a few minutes.
-That way the guinea pig will remember your scent and develop a trusting connection.
+The first step is to allow your guinea pig to get to know you.
+You can accomplish that by daily keeping your hand on or in their cage for a few minutes.
+That way, the guinea pig will remember your scent and develop a trusting connection.
 Do this for a few days.

 Step 2: Reward System

-From there you should monitor their actions.
-If the guinea pig comes to your hand without biting it, reward it with a treat, but if they bite you, don’t give them any treats.
-Whit this system they will slowly start learning how they need to behave around their owner.
+From there, you should monitor their actions.
+If the guinea pig comes to your hand without biting it, reward it with a treat.
+But if they bite you, don’t give them any treats.
+With this system, they will slowly start learning how they need to behave around their owner.